 Three speakers with legal and technical expertise in the governance and implementation of emerging technologies talk about how joined-up approaches to COVID-19 across England, Scotland, Northern Ireland and Wales could help to contain the virus and encourage public trust.

-This is our fourth virtual event, following the publication of our rapid evidence review Exit through the App Store, where we explore approaches of different nation states to using technology to control the spread of COVID-19 and re-open the economy.
+This is our third virtual event, following the publication of our rapid evidence review Exit through the App Store, where we explore approaches of different nation states to using technology to control the spread of COVID-19 and re-open the economy.

 This post summarises the key points of discussion and debate from the webinar, which you can watch in full below:

 Dr Angela DalySenior Lecturer, Co-Director of the Centre for Internet Law & Policy, Strathclyde University

 Professor Maurice MulvennaProfessor of Computer Science, Ulster University

 Professor Pete BurnapProfessor of Data Science & Cybersecurity, School of Computer Science & Informatics, Cardiff University